cocos/cocos-docs/en/xr/architecture/ar-tracking-component.md

 ## Plane Tracking

-Right-click in the Hierarchy and choose **Create -> XR -> Plane Tracking** to create a plane agent node that can describe a plane entity in the physical world.
+Right-click in the **Hierarchy** panel and choose **Create -> XR -> Plane Tracking** to create a plane agent node that can describe a plane entity in the physical world.

 <img src="ar-tracking-component/create-plane-tracking-node.png" alt="create-plane-tracking-node" style="zoom:50%;" />